 Pravir Chandra Bhanj Deo was the last ruler of Bastar.
 He had ascended the throne in 1936 when India was still a decade away from its independence.
 However, he was shot dead after Indian independence while leading a movement that was protesting against the encroachment of land by the outsiders.

-Kutumsar Caves - Sited at a distance of 40 km from the main city, Kutumsar Caves are actually the underground caves that are positioned at a depth of 60-215 feet below the ground level.
-One can explore the unusual formation of stalagmites and stalactites.
+1. Kutumsar Caves.
+Sited at a distance of 40 km from the main city, Kutumsar Caves are actually the underground caves that are positioned at a depth of 60-215 feet below the ground level.
+One can explore the unusual formation of stalagmites and stalactites over there.
 It is definitely an amazing experience to explore these caves.
 If you are an adventure seeker then you must definitely give this place a shot.

-Danteshwari Temple - It’s an ancient temple constructed under the supervision of the king of Bastar in order to inhabit the family Goddess, Devi Danteshwari.
+3. Danteshwari Temple.
+It’s an ancient temple constructed under the supervision of the king of Bastar in order to inhabit the family Goddess, Devi Danteshwari.
 Sited close to the Gole Bazar, visitors visit this place during the famous Bastar Dussehra festival season.
 The temple is decorated with colourful lights during this festival and traditional functions also take place.

-Dalpat Sagar lake - This is one of the artificial lakes which was built by a king named Dalpat Deo Kakatiya about 400 years ago.
-This place is quite famous for fishing, boating which are also a very popular means of getting a livelihood for the locals present in this place.
+4. Dalpat Sagar Lake.
+This is one of the artificial lakes which was built by a king named Dalpat Deo Kakatiya about 400 years ago.
+This place is quite famous for fishing and boating which are also a very popular means of getting a livelihood for the locals present in this place.

-Kanger Ghati National Park - It was declared as a national park in 1982.
+5. Kanger Ghati National Park.
+It was declared as a national park in 1982.
 Here you get to appreciate the wonderful wilderness of the abundant flora and fauna.
-One of the most picturesque parks, this place is spread in an area of about 200 square kilometers and is known for its diverse land formations such as valleys, plateaus, slopes, etc.
+One of the most picturesque parks, this place is spread in an area of about 200 square kilometres and is known for its diverse land formations such as valleys, plateaus, slopes, etc.

-Bhairamgarh Wildlife Sanctuary - It is truly an enchanting place to explore and visit.
+6. Bhairamgarh Wildlife Sanctuary.
+It is truly an enchanting place to explore and visit.
 This park consists of various varieties of animals such as leopards, gazelle, chital, hyenas, etc. Especially, the species of Chital deer are quite famous in this park.

-By Air - The Raipur airport and the Vishakhapatnam airport are the two most convenient airports to reach Bastar.
-One can easily get a flight from major and nearby cities like Delhi, Pune, Bangalore, Mumbai etc.
+By Air.
+Raipur and Vishakhapatnam airport are the two most convenient airports to reach Bastar.
+One can easily get a flight from other cities.
+Once you get off at the airport, you will need to take a cab or some other means of transportation to reach your destination.

-By Train - To travel to Bastar you will need to get to Raipur first.
-The Raipur railhead has got very good connectivity with other major and neighbouring cities.
+By Train.
+To travel to Bastar you will need to get to Raipur first.
+The Raipur railhead has very good connectivity with other major and neighbouring cities.
 And from there one can travel further via some means of public transportation like a cab.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here